Fredriko83/fredriko83.github.io/_posts/2015-11-17-open-graph.markdown

 I spent a lot of time implementing og-tags only on my blog-post, then i realised that all the pages on the site should have og-tags, they should only be typed different.
 I choose article for the blog posts and all the rest of the pages are typed as website.

+The following code is written in a seperate HTML-file then included in all the files with the static site generator.
+It contains two if statements one is which image to use when for example a blogg gets shared on Facebook, if there is a specific image use that else: use the standard logo.
+The other if statement determines if a page is a post or just a part of the website and then sets the type accordingly.

 {% highlight ruby %}

 {% if page.image %}
 <meta content="{{site.url}}{{ page.ogimage }}" property="og:image">
 {% else %}